moucheng2017/MisMatch-Semi-Seg/README.md

 feature perturbations end-to-end with network architecture manipulations.

 ### Our Contributions and Method:
-1) We provide a new interperation of ERF (effective receptive field: https://arxiv.org/abs/1701.04128) as a tool to incorporate differential morphological operations of features in neural networks;
+1) We provide a new interperation of ERF (effective receptive field: https://arxiv.org/abs/1701.04128) as a theoretical foundation for incorporating differential morphological operations of features in neural networks;
 2) Based on our insight on the connection between ERF and morphological operations, we build a new encoder-decoder network architecture of semi-supervised segmentation with two decoders:
-   1) 1st encoder which enforces inductive bias to make the model do differential dilation operations on the features;
+   1) positive attention decoder which enforces inductive bias to do differential dilation operations on the features;
-   2) 2nd encoder which encorces another inductive bias to make the model to differential erosion operations on the features.
+   2) negative attention decoder which enforces another inductive bias to do differential erosion operations on the features.
-3) We then apply normalisation along batch dimension on the two outputs which come from the dilaiton decoder and the erosion decoder respectively before we apply a consistency loss.
+3) We then apply l1 normalisation along batch dimension on the two outputs which come from the dilaiton decoder and the erosion decoder respectively before we apply a consistency loss.
 ![MisMatch Model.](pics/mismatch.png "Plot.")
 See our paper (https://arxiv.org/pdf/2110.12179.pdf) for more details.